-I hate to say it, but $500,000 is not a large amount when it comes to capital campaigns.
-But the Lowell Alumni Association hadn’t fund-raised on that scale before, so they came to me for my expertise and design guidance.
+Actually TBH, $500,000 is not a large amount when it comes to capital campaigns.
+But the Lowell Alumni Association hadn’t fund-raised at that scale before, so they asked for my expertise and design guidance.

-Lowell High School is one of the top public academic high schools in California with a long, rich history that dates back to the gold rush days.
-They regularly graduate a majority of their student body into top colleges.
+A little background: Lowell High School is one of the top public academic high schools in California with a long, rich history that dates back to the gold rush days.
+They regularly graduate a majority of their student body heading to top colleges.
 Lowell also happens to be my alma mater, so jumping in to help the fund raising effort was a no-brainer.
-The money raised would be a supplement to the rebuilding program started by the San Francisco Unified School District.
+The money raised would supplement the rebuilding program started by the San Francisco Unified School District.
 It’s like the PTA chipping in on a grand scale.
 It’s an opportunity to update the Library for the needs of 21st century students.
-It’s a much needed overhaul because the Library hadn’t been touched since they moved to their current campus in 1962!
+And it’s a much needed overhaul because the Library hadn’t been touched since they moved to their current campus in 1962!

-We helped them plan out the campaign and designed all the materials.
-Phase 1 was a big push to present to the larger donors and phase 2 was aimed at the remaining alumni base, along with parents, friends of the school, specific alumni classes, and other community colleagues.
+We planned out the campaign and designed all the marketing materials.
+Phase 1 was a big push to present to the large amount donors and phase 2 was aimed at the entire alumni base, along with parents, friends of the school, specific alumni classes, and other community colleagues.
 The campaign ran for a year and a little bit.
-At final tally, the fund raising hit about $875,000!
-Ground breaking has started and the new Library should be completed Fall 2020.
+At the final tally, the fund raising hit about $875,000!
+The new Library should be completed by Spring 2021.

 Phase 1 Donor Event Invitation Package in Translucent Mailer

 Phase 1 Donor Event Brochure in Translucent Envelope